fratambot/api-template/README.md

 ## Usage
 * Use `make start` to run the service
-    * You can find the [interactive api docs](https://fastapi.tiangolo.com/tutorial/first-steps/#interactive-api-docs) on http://localhost:8080/docs .
+    * You can find the [interactive api docs](https://fastapi.tiangolo.com/tutorial/first-steps/#interactive-api-docs) on http://localhost:8080/docs.
     * There's also a jupyter notebook to play with on http://localhost:8888 .
 The docker `app\notebooks` folder come with an example importing a module from a custom package.

-* Use `make stop` to stop the service .
+* Use `make stop` to stop the service.

 ## Development
 * Use `make test` to run the tests